 Clean Water Project

-You've made clean water possible for thousands more people!
+Making clean water possible for thousands of people.

-Last October, Purdys CEO Karen Flavelle travelled to Ivory Coast to participate in the official handover of the water filters raised through our 2017 Clean Water Project.
-But what makes the Clean Water Project so special is that it includes more than these life-changing water filters—it includes working with community leaders to provide training on their use and care plus important WASH (water, health and hygiene) education for teachers and students.
+Purdys CEO Karen Flavelle travelled to Ivory Coast to participate in the official handover of the water filters raised through our 2017 Clean Water Project.

 These local heroes (and future heroes, like grade 3 student Jessica) help change lives.